 As Ron Burgundy would say "it's kind of a big deal".
 We've been busy making this for our chums @udtrucks for the last 6 months.
 We've been sworn to secrecy about the big reveal but we can now finally sing and dance about an awesome film.
 We've even got the honour of filming the event featuring the finished film.
 The all new UD Croner.
 Directed by the very talented @myillu we've been proud to be part of a great production #filmingfilmingthefilm #lensinalens #havas

 As filmmakers who enjoy making sincere and authentic films, the subject matter for Volvo Trucks Group is as varied as the purposes of the trucks themselves – so we’re thrilled to be a partner in showcasing their work and their customer’s work.

 It was our first time working with the team at Havas, and we were relishing the opportunity to work with their overall concept for the launch.
-Of course we had set ourselves the goal of reaching previously the high standards set by previous campaign films and with the aim of hopefully bringing something new that would help push the envelope that little further.

 The truck was only available in Thailand for filming, but the brief for the film was that it had to feel like it could have been anywhere in the world.
 So the actual truck sequences had to be filmed in Thailand but the rest could be shot in Singapore or anywhere we chose – we managed to keep a lid on proposing some outrageous locations, as UD Trucks can be found doing some amazing things in each of the four corners of the world!.